yz1339/RoboticsFinalProject/README.txt

 To run the program, you need to have openCV and all the other import files installed.
 Also, you need to connect your laptop to a webcam on port 1, and connect the robot as well.
 After successfully connect to the robot and webcam, you can run the program by the following command line: python main.py

+* The image folder contains the testing images that